laszloszurok/rpi-dalle-waveshare/README.md

+# Intro

+This script should be run on a Raspberry Pi with a Waveshare e-ink display attached to it.

 The contents of the `waveshare_epd` directory were copied from here: https://github.com/waveshareteam/e-Paper/tree/master/RaspberryPi_JetsonNano/python/lib/waveshare_epd

 The display model that I'm using in this script has a 7.5 inch diameter and a 640x384 resolution.
 To initialize and use the display I had to import the code from `waveshare_epd/epd7in5bc`.
 Edit `main.py` with the correct import and resolution settings if you have a different model.

+Check out the `img` directory for an example image.

+# Usage

 ## Create a virtual environment